Memorial University of Newfoundland

-Memorial University of Newfoundland, also known as Memorial University or MUN (/mʌn/), is a public university in the province of Newfoundland and Labrador, based in St. John's, with satellite campuses in Corner Brook, elsewhere in Newfoundland and in Labrador, Saint Pierre, and Harlow, England.
+Memorial University of Newfoundland, or MUN (/mʌn/), is a public research university in the province of Newfoundland and Labrador, based in St. John's, with satellite campuses in Corner Brook, Happy Valley-Goose Bay, and Harlow, England.
 Memorial University offers certificate, diploma, undergraduate, graduate, and post-graduate programs, as well as online courses and degrees.

-Founded in September 1925 as a living memorial to Newfoundlanders and Labradorians who died in the First World War, Memorial is the largest university in Atlantic Canada, and Newfoundland and Labrador's only university.
-As of 2018, there were a reported 1,330 faculty and 2,474 staff, supporting 18,000 students from nearly 100 countries.
+Founded in September 1925 as a memorial to Newfoundlanders and Labradorians who died in the First World War, Memorial is the largest university in Atlantic Canada; it is also Newfoundland and Labrador's only university.
+As of 2018, there were 1,330 faculty and 2,474 staff, supporting 18,000 students from nearly 100 countries.

 History

 Founding

 At its founding, Newfoundland was a dominion of the United Kingdom.
 Memorial University began as Memorial University College (MUC), which opened in September 1925 at a campus on Parade Street in St. John's.
 It was founded to honour the war dead from World War I, to provide a way of educating school teachers for the local religious schools, and to offer students higher education locally.
-Before that, there was no post-secondary education in the dominion with high ranking; students often went to Canada, the United Kingdom, or the United States.
+Before that, there was no high-ranking post-secondary education in the dominion; students often went to Canada, the United Kingdom, or the United States.
 Students were first admitted into a non-degree program in 1925.
 The original location on Parade Street in St. Johns was established with the help of a grant from the Carnegie Corporation of New York.

 The college was established as a memorial to the Newfoundlanders who had lost their lives on active service during the First World War.
-It was later rededicated to also encompass the province's war dead of the Second World War.
+It was later rededicated also to encompass the province's war dead of the Second World War.

-The first president was J. L. Paton.
+The first president was John Lewis Paton.
 It offered the first two years of university studies.
-MUC's initial enrolment was 57 students, rising to a peak of over 400 in the 1940s.
-In 1933 it merged with the adjacent Normal School and took responsibility for teacher training.
+MUC's initial enrolment was 57 students, which peaked at over 400 in the 1940s.
+In 1933, it merged with the adjacent Normal School and took responsibility for teacher training.

 Early period

 The period from the founding in 1925 until 1949 in Newfoundland was chaotic, reflecting Newfoundland's shifting economic and political situation, from the last flowering of independence to depression and life on the dole.
 The 1940 discovery of Newfoundland as a strategic military asset brought a new period of prosperity.
-Enrolment at the university went through ups and downs during this period, reflecting the shifting fortunes of Newfoundland.

 Newfoundland gave up dominion status in 1934, ending self-government in exchange for British Commission of Government rule as a crown colony.
 Newfoundland remained a crown colony until it joined Canada as a province in 1949.

 The post-Confederation government elevated the status of Memorial University College to full university status in August 1949, renaming the institution to Memorial University of Newfoundland.
 Memorial University was established by the Memorial University Act.

 The enrolment in Memorial's first year was 307 students.